 We're very passionate about creating a digital workplace that delights users.
-So naturally our websites are laden with features and technical specifics, such as APIs or Adaptive Cards.
+Unsurprisingly for a software company, our websites are laden with features and technical specifics; such as APIs, AI chatbots or Adaptive Cards.

 But, at a more fundamental level, what are these features adding up to?
 What benefits can your organization expect in the long run?

-In this post I want to elaborate on the benefits that make your time evaluating and investing into Digital Assistant worthwhile.
+In this post I want to elaborate on the benefits that make your time – evaluating and investing into an intelligent workplace – worthwhile.

 1. Cut down on tab hopping